 Word Building reinforces phonics, then works on vocabulary and etymology at upper levels.
 Word Building tests with digitized speech are now available on CD-ROM, which makes it much easier for students to complete the Word Building PACEs independently.

 A.C.E. social studies is big on the "social" end (e.g., the first half of the seventh grade level is entirely devoted to careers) along with church and Bible history, but lacking in comprehensive coverage of world and United States history and geography until high school level.
 At eighth grade level, A.C.E. social studies shifts to stronger history coverage up through high school.

 Supplemental books are required or recommended with a number of courses, more so at the upper levels than in the early elementary grades, but these are increasingly being eliminated as PACEs are rewritten to stand alone, with the exception of their new Literature and Creative Writing course which includes a number of readers essential to the course.

-New fourth editions are beginning to arrive for some subjects.
-Fourth editions have full color covers, updated information, lists of goals, more attractive page layout, new graphics, and some more challenging questions.
+Fourth editions have been published for some subjects.
+Fourth editions have full-color covers, updated information, lists of goals, more attractive page layout, new graphics, and some more challenging questions.

 A.C.E. designed the material to move slowly at the primary levels with much attention given to drill.
 The difficulty curve rises quickly once you move past the elementary grades.